We are

 We are fully reliant on donations from individuals, corporations, governments and institutions.

-The Ocean Cleanup's team consists of 120 engineers, researchers, scientists, computational modelers, and supporting roles, working daily to rid the world's oceans of plastic.
+The Ocean Cleanup's team consists of more than 150 professionals with different backgrounds and expertise; all bound together to one vision: rid the world's oceans of plastic.

 Big problems require big solutions

-Every year, millions of tons of plastic enter the oceans, primarily from rivers.
+Every year, hundreds of thousands of tons of plastic enter the oceans, primarily from rivers.
 And the plastic that’s afloat within the oceans isn’t going away by itself.
 To effectively solve the problem, we need to both halt the trash flow from rivers, and remove legacy plastics from the oceans at the same time.

 The Ocean Cleanup, a non-profit organization, is developing and scaling technologies to rid the world’s oceans of plastic.
 Our aim is to put ourselves out of business once the oceans are clean.